shawnz303/policies/source/sections/08-auditing_policy.md

 # 8. Auditing Policy

-Datica shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
+Iono Health shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
 The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
 Audit activities may be limited by application, system, and/or network auditing capabilities and resources.
-Datica shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.
+Iono Health shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.

-It is the policy of Datica to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
+It is the policy of Iono Health to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
 To ensure that appropriate safeguards are in place and effective, Datica shall audit access and activity to detect, report, and guard against:

 * Network vulnerabilities and intrusions;
 * Breaches in confidentiality and security of patient protected health information;
 * Performance problems and flaws in applications;
 * Improper alteration or destruction of ePHI;
 * Out of date software and/or software known to have vulnerabilities.

-This policy applies to all Datica Add-on systems, including BaaS, that store, transmit, or process ePHI.
-This policy, and associated procedures, do not apply to PaaS Customers that do not choose Datica Logging Service.

 ## 8.1 Applicable Standards